Manish7272/Supply-Chain-Optimization---Power-BI-Dashboard----FMCG-Domain/README.md

    - Implement corrective measures to improve delivery performance of dairy products.

 8. **Seasonal Variations:**
-   - Investigate reasons for significant differences in delivered quantities between March and August.
+   - Investigate reasons for significant differences in delivered quantities between May and August.
    - Develop strategies to handle seasonal variations effectively.

 <br>